What is the YIELD Function?

 - Settlement date: 01/01/2017

 We can use the function to find out the yield.
 The formula to use will be:

 - We used as the basis the US (NASD) 30/360 day basis.

 - As recommended by Microsoft, the date arguments were entered as references to cells containing dates.

 A few things to remember about the YIELD Function:

 - #NUM! error – Occurs when:

 - The settlement date provided is greater than or equal to the maturity date.

-- We provided invalid numbers for the rate, pr, redemption, frequency or [basis] arguments.
-That is, we provided rate < 0; pr ≤ 0; redemption ≤ 0; frequency is any number other than 1, 2 or 4; or [basis] is any number other than 0, 1, 2, 3 or 4.
+- We provide invalid numbers for the rate, pr, redemption, frequency, or [basis] arguments.
+That is, if we provide rate < 0; pr ≤ 0; redemption ≤ 0; frequency is any number other than 1, 2, or 4; or [basis] is any number other than 0, 1, 2, 3, or 4.